Unidata/netcdf-c/man4/Building-with-CMake.md

 3. Testing: Post-build, it is possible to run tests to ensure the functionality of the netCDF-C libraries.
 4. Installation: If all tests pass, the libraries can be installed in the location specified during configuration.

+For users who prefer pre-built binaries, installation packages are available at \ref winbin

 ## Configuration

 The output of the configuration step is a project file based on the appropriate configurator specified.
 Common configurators include: